Zodiac1978/tl-template-checker/readme.txt

 Please spread the word and if you are a theme developer, please add this to your themes too!
 Thanks :)

+Plugins can register there templates by using the tl_tplc_external_files filter hook.

+Example:

+The Plugin have the template files single-author.php and archive-author.php in the templates folder inside the plugin folder.
+In the Childtheme these files can be overwritten in the folder 'materialpool'.
+To register the templates, ths plugin uses this code.

+function add_template_check_external_files ( $checkArray ) {
+    $checkArray[ 'materialpool/single-author.php' ] = $plugin_base_dir . 'templates/single-author.php';
+    $checkArray[ 'materialpool/archive-author.php'] = $plugin_base_dir . 'templates/archive-author.php';
+    return $checkArray;
+}
+add_filter( 'tl_tplc_external_files', 'add_template_check_external_files' );

 == Installation ==

 1. Upload the zip file from this plugin on your plugins page or search for `Child Theme Check` and install it directly from the repository